ajbcloud/FutsalCulture/replit.md

 - **Stripe**: Payment processing for bookings.
 - **Client-side Integration**: Stripe Elements for secure forms.
 - **Webhook Support**: Handles payment confirmations.
+- **Credit System**: Automatic credit issuance when sessions are cancelled, replacing refund functionality.
+Credits are applied to user accounts and can be used toward future bookings.

 ### Core Features
 - **Session Management**: Daily session creation with age groups and locations.